sushantkapare-dev/AWS_Devops_Zero_to_Hero/Prometheus/Q set1.md

 7. **Scalability**: Prometheus is designed to be highly scalable and can handle a large volume of metrics and data points.
 It can also be deployed in a federated setup, allowing multiple Prometheus servers to work together to collect and aggregate data from different sources.

 8. **Pull-Based Model**: Prometheus follows a pull-based model, where it periodically queries endpoints to collect metrics.
 This approach simplifies monitoring setups, as services only need to expose metrics endpoints, and there's no need for complex agent installations on every target.

-Prometheus is a popular choice for monitoring cloud-native and containerized environments due to its flexibility, reliability, and support for Kubernetes and other cloud-native technologies.
-It helps organizations gain insights into the performance and health of their systems, troubleshoot issues, and proactively respond to anomalies.

 ## Architecture of Prometheus?
 ![What-is-Prometheus-Architecutre-components1-740x414](https://github.com/SushantOps/AWS_Devops_Questions_and_Answers/assets/109059766/c3ab36a0-4a31-4a60-9618-f43f88b446d5)